The “Whack-A-Mole” of Parenting Three 2E Kids

 “Without being given the opportunity to soar, [gifted kids] disappear into daydreams.
 Thousands of extremely gifted children become so disillusioned that they drop out of school and insist on being homeschooled” (p.
 6).

 As the quotes selected above indicate, the consequences of not acknowledging and supporting gifted kids can be dire – both societally and individually.
-Although my own giftedness was recognized at a fairly early age (through elementary school testing) – and I was placed in a weekly pull-out program – I didn’t receive counseling or other emotional support.
+Although my own giftedness was recognized at a fairly early age (through elementary school testing) – and I was placed in a bi-weekly pull-out program – I didn’t receive counseling or other emotional support.
 I ended up developing a life-threatening eating disorder at the age of 12, and dropping out of school in the first semester of 7th grade.
 I only made it through morning classes in 9th and 10th grade before formally dropping out of K-12 schooling for good.

 I insisted on being homeschooled – actually, on being an autodidact – and became obsessed with forming my own curricular path based on my unique passions and interests.
 This included several part-time jobs out in the “real world”, where I deeply appreciated the chance to interact with adults rather than teenagers.
 (My best friend was 20 years older than me.)
 I made it through my teenage years, just barely – but I sure wish I’d had more support earlier on.